PLANT CURATOR

 Is it time for botanical art societies to branch out?

-March 24, 2014|Art & Design, Traditional Botanical Art, Web design
+|Archive, Art & Design, Web design

 At Plant Curator we use the term botanical art loosely to include any creative expression that involves plants.
 Over the last few months this website has shown that there are many great artists out there doing incredible things with plants, working in every medium you can imagine.
 Yet historically the term “botanical art” was used to mean paintings or illustrations that depicted a precise, realistic representation of its subject’s morphology for scientific use.
 Things have changed a lot, for science at least, because we now have cameras and electron microscopes and super-powered scanners.
 Commissioning a botanical artist would be both expensive and slow.
 Irrespective of its viability to science, today there are many people that love it and many people that are buying it.
 If the number of new botanical societies being created is anything to go by, and the number of botanical prints and textiles found in shops, it looks like botanical art is on the up again.